-Displaying items by tag: Western Michigan University
+Displaying items tagged: Western Michigan University

 Amid growing demand for health care talent, the partners behind a medical assistant apprenticeship program now look to expand the model to other in-demand areas.